Freedom of religion in Africa by country: Angola

-The Constitution of Angola provides for freedom of religion, and the Government generally respects this right in practice.
-There were no reports of societal abuses or discrimination based on religious belief or practice.
-Christianity is the religion of the vast majority of the population, with Catholicism as the largest single religious group.
-The Catholic Church estimates that 55 percent of the population is Catholic.
-There is also a small Muslim community, estimated at 80-90,000 adherents, composed largely of migrants from West Africa and families of Lebanese extraction.
-There are few declared atheists in the country.
-Traditional African religions are adhered to by a few peripheral rural societies only, but some traditional beliefs are held by many people.
+The Constitution of Angola defines the state as secular; it provides for freedom of conscience, religion, and worship, prohibits religious discrimination, and requires the state to protect churches and religious groups as long as they comply with the law.
+Christianity is the religion of the vast majority of the population, with approximately 40% following Catholicism and 40% following a Protestant denomination; 10% have no religious affiliation.
+There is also a small Muslim community, estimated at 80-90,000 adherents.

-Members of the clergy regularly use their pulpits to criticize government policies, though church leaders report self-censorship regarding particularly sensitive issues.
-The Government banned 17 religious groups in Cabinda on charges of practicing harmful exorcism rituals on adults and children accused of "witchcraft," illegally holding religious services in residences, and not being registered.
+he Government has banned 17 religious groups in Cabinda on charges of practicing harmful exorcism rituals on adults and children accused of "witchcraft," illegally holding religious services in residences, and not being registered.
 Although the law does not recognize the existence of witchcraft, abusive actions committed while practicing a religion are illegal.
 Members of these groups were not harassed, but two leaders were convicted in 2006 of child abuse and sentenced to 8 years' imprisonment.

 Benin

-The Constitution of Benin provides for freedom of religion, and the government enforces this practice at all levels.
-Religious groups in Benin are allowed to set up private schools, but public schools are secular.
-Religious groups are not taxed, and proselytization is allowed.
+The Constitution of Benin establishes a secular state and provides for freedom of religious thought, expression, and practice.
+Religious groups in Benin are allowed to set up private schools, but public schools are secular and must not teach religion.

-Interfaith dialogue occurs regularly, and citizens respect each other's religious beliefs, including those of syncretic nature.

 Botswana

 The Constitution of Botswana provides for freedom of religion, and the government enforces this practice at all levels.
-Botswana has no state religion.

 Religious education is part of the curriculum in public schools; it emphasizes Christianity (the religion of roughly 70% of the population) but addresses other religious groups in the country.
 The constitution provides that every religious community may establish places for religious instruction at the community's expense.
 The constitution prohibits forced religious instruction, forced participation in religious ceremonies, or taking oaths that run counter to an individual's religious beliefs.

-There are no laws against proselytizing.